Keeping your cat safe in the heat: The ultimate guide

 Keep your feline friend safe by making sure they have a comfortable, cool spot to enjoy within your garden and by always checking your shed before locking up for the night.
 While we are on the subject of cats getting trapped, always make sure your greenhouse and conservatory are closed because if a cat gets into these areas they can overheat very quickly.
 Remember that these rooms magnify the heat and do not get any breeze so can become dangerously hot, even on days that are seemingly cool outside.
 It takes just a couple of minutes for heatstroke to occur so it is important to keep these rooms closed and inaccessible to your cat.

-Cooling breezes make the world of difference so opening windows will help with air circulation and temperature control.
+Cooling breezes make a world of difference so opening windows will help with air circulation and temperature control.

 If you are worried about your cat escaping through an open window, consider using protective mesh or screens to prevent your cat from going outside.
 This is a great way to allow fresh air into the room without allowing your cat outside access.
 Another option is to control the temperature of the room using air conditioning.
 Many people will turn the air conditioning unit in their house off as they go out for the day but don’t forget about your precious companion animal.
 Consider setting the AC on an average constant temperature as a way of ensuring your pet will be comfortable during the heat waves and spells of hotter weather.